Szymon17/ToDoApp/README.md

 #How to run?
+  -you can clone this repository and run (npm i) in your node.js
+      after instalation dependencies you have 3 scripts, -start - starting dev server
+            -prod - bundle js css and html to dist folder in production version -dev - bundle js and html to dev folder in development version

-  -you can clone this repository and run (npm i) in your node.js -if you don't want install this you can just look on dist folder
+  -if you don't want install this you can just look on dist folder

 #How it's working?